The History of Mana: How an Austronesian Concept Became a Video Game Mechanic

 M:tG proved immensely popular, and video game designers played it alongside everyone else.
 That included the people at Blizzard Entertainment.
 Originally located in Irvine, the people at Blizzard played M:tG to take a break from designing video games, as did their sister company, Blizzard North, which was based in the Bay Area.
 It was a tightly-knit world: One of Blizzard North’s artists, Michio Okamura, had previously illustrated volumes of the Arduin Grimoire.

 Blizzard made history in 1994 with the release of the computer game Warcraft: Orcs & Humans.
-This first Warcraft—Warcraft I as they now call it—was innovative because it was a “real time strategy” or “RTS” game.
+This first Warcraft—Warcraft I as they now call it—was innovative because it was a “real time strategy” or “RTS” games.
 Most older strategy games had basically worked like chess: you moved all your units, pressed the ‘end turn’ button, then the computer moved all its units, and so on.
 Warcraft took advantage of the computing power of the new PCs and ran in ‘real time’—you gave your armies orders and they carried them out right before your eyes.
 The game had a different rhythm than today’s jittery, gun-heavy slaughterfests, something more akin to a slow and mounting sense that things were building up than an adrenaline rush.
-The sense of buildup was increased by the fact that you were literally building up: In Warcraft you commanded an economy as well as an army.
+The sense of buildup was increased by the fact that you were literally building up: In Warcraft you commanded an economy as well as an economy.
 You started with just a few peons and then slowly built farms, barracks, lumber mills, and castles.
 You had to keep the resources flowing to keep the soldiers pushing the front forward.

 Spell-casting units in Warcraft used a spell point mechanic, and their magical energy was measured by a green bar.
 What kind of magical energy was it?
 No one seems to be sure.
 Apparently the developers had never developed a backstory for their game deeper then “orcs and humans fight.”
-The reasons why were made up by one employee, who made up the backstory as he went along.
+The reasons why were made up by one employee, who made it up the backstory as he went along.

 Warcraft II, released in 1995, changed all that.
-Now there was a guy whose whole job was to create worlds for the game to take place in.
+Now there was a guy who’s whole job was to create world for the game to take place in.
 In this game, mana was the official unit of magical energy and the bar that measured it had turned blue.
 In 1996, Blizzard North produced the first Action-RPG, Diablo.
 Diablo had even less backstory than Warcraft (“everyone wants to hit a zombie with a club,” opined Blizzard North founder Max Schafer, “but not everyone wants to read badly written fantasy text.”), but it did have a large blue orb that measured mana.
 Mana was now part of Blizzard’s lexicon.

 Soon whole fantasy universes sprung up around Diablo and Warcraft.
 More games came out: Warcraft III and its expansion Warcraft III: The Frozen Throne.
 The racial confrontation of orcs versus humans mutated into a confrontation between two multi-species alliances: Horde versus Alliance.
 More factions joined—now you could play elves and dwarves.
 The cut scenes grew elaborately beautiful and featured realistic three-dimensional characters fighting in battles recorded with jerky, cinema verité camera style.
 When the first Infernals of the Burning Legion land on Azeroth, it looks like the event was filmed by a TV crew afraid for their lives.
 The stories connecting the battles became almost belle lettristic—half grudge match, half soap opera, as the plots and character from games written years apart turned into a world, a legend, an ethos.
 By the time that World of Warcraft launched in 2004—on the tenth anniversary of the release of Warcraft I—Warcraft had become an elaborate mythic world the size of the Iliad and a profitable franchise rivaling McDonalds.
 Mana was an inseparable part of it.